cosmos/stargate-launch/Stargate_Command_Meeting_063020.md

 ### Scope of Stargate

 Stargate is focused on the impact of Cosmos software changes on wallets, exchanges and blockexplorers.
 Stargate is **not** focused on the developer migration path for zones from 0.38.* -> 0.39.* or the Launchpad release of an 0.38 LTS.

+### Stargate Progress
+As of Week 1, Stargate is

+### What's Coming Next?
+There will be an overview of the direction that the Cosmos Hub is taking to upgrade itself.
+This will be a DRAFT governance proposal that will be prepared for voting on Cosmos Hub.